 The doors open.
 You see your groom at the end of the room.
 You look side-to-side expecting to see your friends and family smiling back at you.
 Instead, you see 50 colorful phone cases and 10 giant iPads pointed in your direction.
 Not what you imagined, huh?

 You can’t exactly blame your guests for wanting pictures of you walking down the aisle, but the reality is…their dark and blurry phone pictures weren’t worth it.
+And when a guest dives out into the center aisle to take a great shot on their phone, not only does it make it tough for your photographer to do their job, but for most couples, looking out onto a sea of cell phones is just not the experience they had in mind.

 The most popular way to tell your guests about your unplugged ceremony is to simply put a sign at the entrance of the ceremony.